-4a.2.
-Technical approach for determining emissions and removals general assumptions for parameters such as biomass expansion factor and root-to-shoot ratios.
+In the beginning, the methodology will use general assumptions for parameters such as biomass expansion factor and root-to-shoot ratios.
 However, once more data become available it is expected that Nepal and species specific factors will be developed together with allometric equations.